BlueberryWolf/ez-vencord-install/README.md

 ---

-### BetterMicrophone
+### BetterMicrophone/BetterScreenshare

-Discord frequently changes its UI, which may cause issues with this plugin.
+Discord frequently changes its UI, which may cause issues with these plugins.
 A hotfix is included in case it is broken.

-1. In Vencord's plugins, enable `BetterMicrophone` and `VencordToolbox`.
+1. In Vencord's plugins, enable `BetterMicrophone (or BetterScreenshare)` and `VencordToolbox`.
 2. Click the **Vencord Toolbox** icon in the top right of Discord.
-3. Configure the plugin under **BetterMicrophone → Open Microphone Settings**.
+3. Configure the plugin under **BetterMicrophone/BetterScreenshare → Open Microphone/Screenshare Settings**.

 ---